Supervisor/supervisor/docs/configuration.rst

 ``user``

   If :program:`supervisord` runs as root, this UNIX user account will be used as the account which runs the program.
-If :program:`supervisord` is not running as root, this option has no effect.
+If :program:`supervisord` can't switch to the specified user, the program will not be started.

   *Default*: Do not switch users